Villas With Pools

 - Range of sizes from 1 to 6-bed

-With an en suite and balcony.
+The double bedroom comes with an en suite and balcony.

 2 twin bedrooms

-Both with en suites and with balconies.
+Both twin rooms come with en suites and with balconies.

 Open-plan lounge, kitchen and diner